CT-42210/agenda-thing/README.md

 # agenda-thing
-maybe a to be google classroom replacement (my son hates it) with more functions. at the moment... its nothing but a terminal app. lets just wait and see.
+maybe a to be google classroom replacement with more functions. at the moment... its nothing but a terminal app. lets just wait and see.

 right now there isnt much to put here. there is going to be a diffrent python file for every "screen" or major function. you can look at the launcher.py file to really see what is involved at the moment.